Health and Safety Protocols Every Video Production Team Should Know

 5. COVID-19 and Infectious Disease Safety

-Although the emergency phase of COVID-19 has officially ended, the virus and other infectious diseases continue to pose serious health risks.
+While the emergency phase of COVID-19 has officially ended, the virus and other infectious diseases continue to pose serious health risks.
 According to the WHO, COVID-19 still spreads widely across the globe.
 It remains particularly dangerous for individuals with chronic illnesses, older adults, pregnant people, and those who are immunocompromised.

-Basic hygiene measures, such as regular handwashing, disinfecting shared equipment, and employing personal protective equipment (PPE), help reduce transmission.
+Basic hygiene measures, such as regular handwashing, disinfecting shared equipment, and using personal protective equipment (PPE), help reduce transmission.
 Health screenings before and during shoots can quickly identify symptomatic individuals, allowing for prompt isolation and contact tracing.

 6. Mental Health and Long Working Hours